Nest Doorbell (wired) vs. Nest Doorbell (battery): Which Google model is best?

-Google recently announced a slew of new smart home security products, including a $180 battery-powered doorbell called Nest Doorbell (battery).
-It is available for preorder now and scheduled to be in retailers Aug.
+Google recently announced a slew of new smart home security products, including a $180 battery-powered doorbell called the Nest Doorbell (battery).
+It's available for preorder now and scheduled to be in retailers Aug.
 24.

 While the names might be similar, there are some big differences between the two models.
 Let's break down what you will (and won't) get with each doorbell.